 On account of the nutritional properties, guava qualifies as being called the “superfood”.
 Consumption of guava is beneficial in many ways.

 Regular consumption of guava is good for the baby’s eye health as it is loaded with vitamin A.

-- Prevents Cancer: It is also loaded with antioxidants that help to prevent the development and growth of cancer cells.
+This fruit is also loaded with antioxidants that help to prevent the development and growth of cancer cells.

 Since guava is loaded with fibre it enhances the digestion process.